-In particular, Schedule 1 states that the Safety Case must contain
+Schedule 1, paragraph 17 states that the safety case must contain:

-“17.
-Particulars to demonstrate that the duty holder has established adequate arrangements to ensure that the gas he conveys will be at an adequate pressure when it leaves the part of the network used by him.”
+“Particulars to demonstrate that the duty holder has established adequate arrangements to ensure that the gas he conveys will be at an adequate pressure when it leaves the part of the network used by him.”

-2.5 Planning Regime
+Planning regime

-National Grid has legislative obligations relating to consent authorisations required when developing elements of the NTS in the form of the Planning Act 2008 and the Town and Country Planning Act 1990.
-Generally speaking the Planning Act 2008 will apply to the construction of NTS pipelines whereas the Town and Country Planning Act 1990 will apply to the provision of fixed assets such as Compressor Stations and Pressure Reduction Installations.
+We have legislative obligations relating to consent authorisations required when developing elements of the NTS in the form of the Planning Act 2008 and the Town and Country Planning Act 1990.
+Generally, the Planning Act 2008 will apply to the construction of NTS pipelines whereas the Town and Country Planning Act 1990 will apply to the provision of fixed assets such as compressor stations and pressure reduction installations.

-2.6 Emissions
+Emissions

-National Grid has regulatory obligations relating to emissions placed upon it by the Environment Agency (EA) in England and Wales, and the Scottish Environment Protection Agency (SEPA) in the form of:
+We have regulatory obligations relating to emissions placed upon us by the Environment Agency (EA) in England and Wales, and the Scottish Environment Protection Agency (SEPA) in the form of:

-The Pollution Prevention Control (PPC) regime (Scotland);
+The Pollution Prevention and Control (Scotland) Amendment Regulations 2017 (PPC)

-The Environmental Permitting regime (England and Wales);
+The Environmental Permitting (England and Wales) (Amendment) Regulations 2018.

+These national regulations are driven, in part, by EU directives and policies such as:

-The Large Combustion Plant Directive (LCPD);
+The Large Combustion Plant Directive (LCPD)

 The Medium Combustion Plant (MCP) Directive

-The Industrial Emissions Directive (IED);
+The Industrial Emissions Directive (IED)

-The European Union Emissions Trading Regulations (EU ETS) within the UK.
+The European Union Emissions Trading System (EU ETS) within the UK

+The Integrated Pollution Prevention and Control Directive.

-2.7 European Union Regulations
+European Union regulations

-Following the UK’s referendum result on EU membership in June 2016, National Grid notes that EU rules and regulations will continue to apply in the UK until such time as the UK’s membership of the EU is withdrawn.
-National Grid will continue to take forward implementation of EU requirements whilst the terms of the future UK relationship with the EU, including the Internal Energy Market, are defined.
+Following the UK’s referendum result on EU membership in June 2016, we note that EU regulations will continue to apply in the UK until the UK leaves the EU.
+We will continue to take forward implementation of any new EU requirements whilst the terms of the future UK relationship with the EU, including the Internal Energy Market, are clarified.

-2.7.1 Security of Supply Regulation
+Security of Supply Regulation

-The gas Security of Supply Regulation No. 994/2010 aims to enhance security of supply by providing common assessment of Member States’ energy security arrangements.
-Infrastructure resilience is measured against an ‘N-1’ standard i.e. that in the event of a disruption of the single largest infrastructure, the remaining infrastructure has sufficient capacity to satisfy the total demand occurring on a 1 in 20 demand day.
+Regulation (EU) 2017/1938, aims to enhance security of supply by providing common assessment of EU member states’ energy security arrangements.
+Infrastructure resilience is measured against an N-1 standard; i.e. that in the event of a disruption of the single largest infrastructure, the remaining infrastructure has sufficient capacity to satisfy the total demand “during a day of exceptionally high gas demand occurring with a statistical probability of once in 20 years.”
+(Art.
+5, para 1.).

-Chapter Three

-Network Capability Planning
+Network capability planning

-This chapter provides a high level overview of the Network Capability Planning process, the National Grid’s Future Energy Scenarios consultation (“FES”) and Gas Ten Year Statement (“GTYS”).
+This section provides a high-level overview of the Network Capability Planning process, the National Grid’s Future Energy Scenarios (FES) consultation and Gas Ten Year Statement (GTYS).

-National Grid undertakes network capability planning over a ten-year planning horizon on an annual basis.
-Network capability analysis is developed using long term supply and demand forecast scenarios developed through the FES process and other information gathered through commercial processes to book capacity on the system.
-This Chapter outlines the annual network capability planning process.
-Further detail on the network analysis process and planning assumptions is contained in Chapter 6.
+Every year we undertake network capability planning over a ten-year planning horizon.
+Network capability analysis is developed using long-term supply and demand forecast scenarios developed through the FES process and other information gathered through commercial processes to book capacity on the system.
+Further details on the network analysis process and planning assumptions are contained in Appendix B: Policy and guidelines for NTS planning.

-3.1 Future Energy Scenario Consultation
+Future Energy Scenarios (FES) consultation

-National Grid is committed to stakeholder engagement, listening to our stakeholders and acting on what they tell us.
-The views of our stakeholders are crucial as we enter a period where the energy industry has to meet the challenges of providing secure and affordable energy, replacing ageing assets and moving to low carbon sources of generation to meet environmental targets.
+We are committed to stakeholder engagement so we listen to our stakeholders and act on what they tell us.
+The views of our stakeholders are crucial as we enter a period where the energy industry must meet the challenges of providing secure and affordable energy, replacing ageing assets and moving to low carbon sources of generation to meet environmental targets.

-The annual FES consultation process consists of a series of workshops, bilateral meetings, questionnaires and our annual conference.
-Through this process we listen to the views of our stakeholders, engage in further discussion with them and act on what they tell us when developing our next set of scenarios.
+The annual FES consultation process, run by the National Grid System Operator (SO), consists of a series of workshops, bilateral meetings, questionnaires and the FES conference.
+Through this process, the SO listen to the views of stakeholders, engages in further discussion with them and acts on what they say when developing the next set of scenarios.